rxhanson/Rectangle/README.md

 The preferences window is purposefully slim, but there's a lot that can be modified via Terminal.
 After executing a terminal command, restart the app as these values are loaded on application startup.

 ### Keyboard Shortcuts
-If you wish to change the default shortcuts after first launch, use the following command.
+If you wish to change the default shortcuts after first launch, use the following command and restart the Rectangle app.
 True is for the recommended shortcuts, false is for Spectacle's.

 ```bash
 defaults write com.knollsoft.Rectangle alternateDefaultShortcuts -bool true